Posted over 4 months ago | Updated 1 day ago

 Why this pet is the one for you:

 Meet Putter Tat, a beautiful and spirited cat with plenty of purr-sonality in search of a loving new home!
 Putter Tat is known to become overstimulated easily, so she's looking for a calm, predictable home with humans who understand feline body language.
-When her tail starts to twitch, her fur bristles or she gives a little hiss, that's her way of saying she needs a break.
+When her tail starts to twitch, her fur bristles, or she gives a little hiss, that's her way of saying she needs a break.
 She thrives when she's allowed to say hello and goodbye on her own terms.
 Because of her sensitivity, Putter Tat would do best in a quieter home without the hustle and bustle of young children or lots of visitors.
 A cozy space where she can retreat and decompress will be key to helping her feel safe, especially when you first bring her home.
-Once she feels secure, Putter Tat enjoys gentle play with wand toys and will benefit from light exercise to help her stay fit - she's currently working on shedding a few pounds to feel her best.
+When she's especially content, she'll roll onto her back, give herself a full grooming session, and sometimes drift off for a quick little snooze right there - it's beyond adorable.
+Once she feels secure, she's happiest just hanging out and keeping you company.
+Putter Tat will benefit from light exercise to help her stay fit - she's currently working on shedding a few pounds to feel her best.
 Her ideal adopter will be patient and calm with a big heart for a feline who values her independence.
 When it's time to bring her home, please bring a large, top-loading carrier to keep her safe and comfortable on her journey!

 At SDHS: